lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Before each meeting, the bishop and the person conducting review the items to be discussed.
 These items could include the following:

-  * The work of salvation and exaltation.
+  * God’s work of salvation and exaltation.

   * Needs of youth in the ward and ways to address them.